toptensoftware/flashy/flashy/README.md

 Flashy includes two different reboot commands that perform slightly different actions:

 * `flashy reboot <magic>` - sends a magic reboot string that the currently running image (ie: your program) should listen for and invoke a reboot.
+Typically used to get back to the flashy bootloader to upload a new image.
-* `flashy exec "reboot"` - executes the shell reboot command that tells the flashy image to reboot the device. (see shell commands below)
+* `flashy exec "reboot"` - executes the shell reboot command that tells the flashy image to reboot the device. (see shell commands below).
+Typically used to reboot after replacing installed kernel images or update config.txt or cmdline.txt.

-ie: one version is used to reboot when your image is running, the other when the flashy bootloader is running.
+ie: the first version is used to reboot when your image is running, the second when the flashy bootloader is running